top of page

 Impact

-• Detected early indicators of overlay drift, enabling preemptive corrections and preventing downstream defects.
+• Early detection of overlay drift enabled preemptive corrections and prevented downstream defects

-• Improved prediction of critical metrology outputs, validating the benefit of physics-informed machine learning for precision engineering.
+• Improved prediction of critical metrology outputs using physics-informed machine learning

 Key Takeaways